How Does Dialectical Behavior Therapy For PTSD Work?

 Content Warning: Please be advised, the below article might mention trauma-related topics that include abuse which could be triggering to the reader.
 If you or someone you love is experiencing abuse, contact the Domestic Violence Hotline at 1-800-799-SAFE (7233).
 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-Dialectical behavior therapy (DBT) is a type of psychotherapy used to treat various mental health conditions, including borderline personality disorder (BPD), eating disorders, depression, and anxiety.
-DBT may also be an effective treatment option for post-traumatic stress disorder (PTSD) and complex PTSD (C-PTSD).
+Dialectical behavior therapy (DBT) is a type of psychotherapy used to treat various mental health conditions, including borderline personality disorder (BPD) and other personality disorders, eating disorders, depression, and anxiety.
+DBT may also be an effective treatment option for post-traumatic stress disorder (PTSD) and complex PTSD (c-PTSD), as evidenced by a growing body of findings from various randomized clinical trials.

-DBT focuses on developing four core skills that can assist with managing painful emotions, which may be common in those who have experienced a traumatic event.
-To understand how DBT might treat this condition, it can be helpful to look at PTSD symptoms and the core concepts within the DBT framework.
+DBT focuses on developing four core skills that can assist with managing painful emotions, which can be common in those who have experienced a traumatic event.
+To understand how this type of mental health treatment might help treat posttraumatic stress disorder in particular, it can be helpful to look at PTSD symptoms alongside the core concepts within the DBT framework.

 iStock